Aller au contenu principal

 This kit is probably not for you if...

-• You're looking for a complete grammar course.
+• You're looking for a full grammar course.

 • You want to reach an advanced general level in French.